divergentmedia/divergentDocumentation/EditReady/EditReady.md

 If you're comfortable with the JSON format, you can customize the metadata keys EditReady presents in the "Add metadata" screen.
 To access this file, control-click on EditReady in Finder and select "Show Package Contents," then browse to the Contents/Resources folder.
 The metadataLookup.json file controls all of the values presented within EditReady.
 We recommend using a JSON-validation tool when making changes - invalid JSON files may cause glitches or other issues in the application.

-## Running EditReady on Mac OS X 10.8 (Mountain Lion) ##

-EditReady 1.0.3 and later supports running on Mac OS X 10.8 Mountain Lion.
-There are a few caveats when running on this version of the OS.
-Hardware accelerated H.264 encode/decode is not available on Mac OS X 10.8.
-Additionally, 10.8 doesn't include the Maps application, so location pins from GPS metadata will not display on a map.

 ## Command Line Interface ##